Dhokiya-Madhav/Dhokiya-Madhav/README.md

 <h1 align="center">Hi 👋, I'm Madhav Dhokiya</h1>
-<h3 align="center">Hi, I'm Madhav Dhokiya, a recent Computer Engineering grad from Dharmsinh Desai University.
-I recently completed an internship at Techholding, Ahmedabad.
+<h3 align="center">Hi, I'm Madhav Dhokiya, a recent Computer Engineering graduate from Dharmsinh Desai University.
+I recently completed an internship at Techholding, Ahmedabad, and I’m currently working as a Frontend Developer at Untie It Technologies in Rajkot.
 I'm passionate about technology and love exploring new tech and programming languages in my free time.
-Excited to continue learning and exploring in the field!</h3>
+Excited to continue learning and growing in the field!</h3>

 - 📫 How to reach me **madhavdhokiya7069@gmail.com**